vinvintjg/MANGKAS-ecoomerce-website/README.md

 </pre>
 - Open file .env and change DB_DATABASE name
 <pre>
-DB_DATABASE=mangkas
+DB_DATABASE=mangkas3
 </pre>
 - Start Apache and MySQL in your XAMPP Apps
 - Open this link in your browser
 <pre>
 http://localhost/phpmyadmin/
 </pre>
-- Click NEW Button to create new database with name "mangkas"
+- Click NEW Button to create new database with name "mangkas3"
 - And Run This All command in terminal Visual Studio Code
 <pre>
 php artisan key:generate